Hoyasumii/bee-movie/README.md

 I'll leave now.

 Wait!
-How did you lear
+How did you learn